 Although scores of particle defects were observed in the SEM image, only a few of them appear to have significant Ca, as shown in the Ca Auger map.
 Most of the smaller particles correspond to larger concentrations of Fe, compared to the background area (Point 3).
 This indicates that localized corrosion has occurred within these 25nm-sized defects with an obvious potential cause being the presence of Na.

-Contact us today for your Stainless Steel Corrosion needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your stainless steel corrosion needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.